hitchdev/hitchstory/examples/website/README.md

 ## Run a single test

-This runs "Add and retrieve todo" from `story/add-todo.story`:
+This runs "Add and retrieve todo" from `story/add-todo.story` in normal mode:

 ```
 $ ./run.sh pytest -k test_add_and_retrieve_todo
 ```

-## Run test in vnc mode
+## Run test in vnc mode on localhost:5901

-This can be useful for debugging a test, doing some manual inspection or some exploratory QA at any point in the story.
+This can be useful for debugging a test, using right-click-inspect element or doing some exploratory QA at any point in the story:

-Then run:

 ```
 $ STORYMODE=vnc ./run.sh pytest -k test_add_and_retrieve_todo
 ```

-You can then connect using your vnc client on `localhost:5901`.

-It will pause and launch an ipython prompt when the test finishes.
+It will pause and launch an ipython prompt once the test passes or fails.

 ## Kill test